kenticent9/office_guide/README.md

 # How to Install Only Desired MS Office Apps

 Standard MS Office installation packages contain apps you may not want.
-This guide shows how to install only desired.
-This guide has been working since 03/01/2020.
+This guide shows how to install only desired and has been working since 03/01/2020.

 ## Via Office Deployment Tool